Least Squares Estimation For Hierarchical Data

-is the best linear unbiased estimator (BLUE).
-At this point, asymptotic normality of this estimator could be used to derive a full-information CI of the unobserved value $\qb^\top \betab,$ for any given user-defined vector $\qb \in\rr^{N}.$ However, even for the smaller of the two main data products produced for the 2020 Census (\textit{i.e.}, the 2020 Redistricting Data File) both $\betab$ and $\yb$ have dimensions of more than ten billion, so it is not possible to compute $\hat{\betab}$ directly.
+At this point, asymptotic normality of this estimator (\textit{i.e.}, in the limit as the number of noisy measurements, $M,$ diverges) could be used to derive a full-information CI of the unobserved value $\qb^\top \betab,$ for any given user-defined vector $\qb \in\rr^{N},$ using both $\qb^\top \tilde{\betab}$ and its variance.
+However, for the use case we have in mind, it is not feasible to compute this estimator directly because the dimension of both $\betab$ and $\yb$ (\textit{i.e.}, $M$ and $N,$ respectively) is over 10 billion for the 2020 Redistricting Data File, which is the smaller of the two main decennial census data products.

-The purpose of this paper is to describe a computationally efficient method for computing $\qb^\top \hat{\betab}$ and its variance to derive full-information CIs for counts of respondents in both arbitrary demographic groups and arbitrary geographic regions.
-The main property that allows for computational feasibility is that the geographic units used to define these noisy measurements are defined hierarchically in a rooted tree, which we refer to as the \textit{geographic spine}, \textit{e.g.}, the U.S. as a whole splits into states, which are in turn further divided into more granular geographic units, down to the most granular set of geographic units, census blocks.
-In other words, the U.S. geographic unit is the root vertex of this tree, and the census blocks are the leaf vertices.
-An implementation of the methods described here for our primary use case is available at \url{https://github.com/uscensusbureau/DAS_2020_GLS_Uncertainty_Evaluation}; as described in Section \ref{sec:upcoming_ci_release} in more detail, this codebase was used for a recent experimental data product that provides the required inputs to generate CIs for all published 2020 Redistricting Data File tabulations down to the census tract geographic level.
+The purpose of this paper is to describe a computationally efficient method for computing $\qb^\top \tilde{\betab}$ and its variance to derive full-information CIs for counts of respondents in both arbitrary demographic groups and any geographic region.
+While this estimator uses the same noisy measurements generated in the 2020 production DAS executions as input, note that this estimator will not generally be equal to that of the 2020 Census tabulation, since DAS uses different post-processing steps to ensure additional constraints hold, such as non-negativity constraints.
+Also, note that we view the population parameter $\betab$ as fixed throughout the paper, and our main goal is compute CIs on this population parameter to account for uncertainty that is due solely to the application of statistical disclosure limitation methods, rather than other sources of uncertainty in decennial census counts, such as non-response and enumeration errors.
+The main property that allows for computational feasibility is that the geographic units used to define these noisy measurements are defined hierarchically in a rooted tree, \textit{e.g.}, the vertex corresponding to the U.S. as a whole splits into states, which are in turn further divided into vertices corresponding to more granular geographies, all the way down to the most granular set of vertices, census blocks, as illustrated in the next section in Figure \ref{fig:spine}.